fossasia/open-event-wsgen/docs/INSTALLATION_LOCAL.md

 | Node.js |  | v4.0 (or above) |
 | Browser | Firefox/Chrome/Safari | 21+/11+/9+

 Note: Computers running on Windows OS may encounter problems when installing the Webapp Generator on local machines.
-As Windows does not come bundled with a C++ compiler, which is needed in npm install, the command prompt may throw up a error which states that `node-gyp rebuild` fails on yor system.
+As Windows does not come bundled with a C++ compiler, which is needed in NodeJS, the command prompt may throw up a error which states that `node-gyp rebuild` fails on yor system.
 Hence it is advised a further prerequisite (for Windows users) is to download Visual Studio Community 2015 which contains a C++ compiler (link is https://www.visualstudio.com/downloads/)